joetwopoint/AV-Scanner/README.md

 # TwoPoint_AVScanner

+AFTER DOWNLOAD YOU CAN DELETE avscan_20251230_002130 INSIDE OF REPORTS FOLDER, ITS JUST A PLACEHOLDER SO THE FOLDER SHOWS UP

 A lightweight **heuristic** “antivirus-style” scanner for FiveM resources.

 This is **defensive tooling** meant to help you *review* resources and catch obvious red flags